An AI-powered Bayesian generative modeling approach for causal inference in observational studies: Discussion

 \section{Discussion}

-In this article, we introduced CausalBGM, a powerful and scalable Bayesian generative modeling framework for causal inference, particularly excelling in observational studies with high-dimensional covariates and large-scale datasets.
-By combining the principles of three domains: AI, Bayesian inference, and causal inference, CausalBGM provides a flexible and robust approach to analyze the complex causal relationships among variables while ensuring statistical rigor.
+In this article, we introduced CausalBGM, an AI-powered Bayesian generative modeling framework for causal inference, particularly excelling in observational studies with high-dimensional covariates and large-scale datasets.
+By combining deep generative modeling with Bayesian principles and causal reasoning, CausalBGM provides a flexible and robust approach for flexible covariate adjustment, individualized effect estimation, and principled uncertainty quantification.

-One of the most significant contributions of CausalBGM is its ability to estimate posterior intervals for individual treatment effects (ITEs), an area that has been largely overlooked by existing causal inference methods.
-CausalBGM adopts a Bayesian framework and uses an iterative algorithm to infer individual-level posterior distributions of latent features.
-This innovation allows for the construction of well-calibrated posterior intervals at the individual level, offering a new perspective on understanding causal effects that is critical for applications requiring personalized decision-making.
-Additionally, the scalability of CausalBGM lies in the design of the iterative updating algorithm, which only requires a mini-batch of samples or a single sample for each step.
+One notable contribution of CausalBGM is the ability to estimate individual-specific posterior distributions of latent features (interpretable as latent confounders), enabling posterior intervals for individual treatment effects (ITEs) in addition to point estimates.
+This individualized posterior representation offers a practically useful and statistically grounded way to quantify uncertainty at the individual level, which remains underdeveloped in existing causal inference methods.
+Additionally, CausalBGM is designed to be scalable since the iterative updating algorithm only requires a mini-batch of samples at each step.
 Such scalability, combined with its robust statistical foundations, makes CausalBGM a practical and powerful tool for addressing the demands of modern applications in genomics, healthcare, and social sciences.

+Despite these strengths, several limitations and open questions remain, and we explicitly address key methodological claims to improve transparency, reproducibility, and interpretability.
+First, The latent variables are typically unidentifiable for latent variable modeling (LVM) since different latent representations can induce the same marginal distribution over the observed variables.
+We discuss this issue by leveraging recent advances in nonlinear independent component analysis (ICA) theory (see Appendix H).
+Specifically, identifiability can be achieved under mild conditions by introducing an auxiliary variable and conditioning the latent prior on it.
+Building on this idea, we developed an identifiable variant, iCausalBGM and evaluated the empirical performance compared to CausalBGM.

+Second, using variational inference (VI) may lead to an underestimation of the posterior uncertainty \citep{murphy2012machine}, we implement a ``full MCMC'' version of CausalBGM where Metropolis–Hastings is used for sampling individual latent variables and Hamiltonian Monte Carlo is used for sampling model parameters.
+The empirical performance is benchmarked against the original CausalBGM (see Appendix I).

+Third, CausalBGM relies on a latent-variable version of unconfoundedness, which requires relevant confounding information can be captured by observed covariates.
+When important covariates are missing, the impact depends on their causal role.
+We evaluate the performance impact on CausalBGM under different ``missing-covariate'' scenarios to demonstrate the robustness of our method (see Appendix J).